A beginners guide to PCOS (polycystic ovarian disease) & associated symptoms, causes, treatments & dietary advice

 As well as having access to all the medications of a conventional western physician, some examples of supplements for PCOS a Functional Practitioner may offer you include:

 - Vitamins B (B3, B6, B9, B12), C, D and E.

-- While I’m not particularly impressed with the quality of the research, Tehrani et al. (2014) claims that taking 1 D and Calcium while on metformin significantly improves menstrual cycle regulation, and other PCOS symptoms.
+- While I’m not particularly impressed with the quality of the research, Tehrani et al. (2014) claims that taking 1 D and Calcium while on a common blood glucose regulating medication significantly improves menstrual cycle regulation, and other PCOS symptoms.

 - Omega-3 supplements to help with the inflammation that goes with PCOS insulin resistance (Ouladsahebmadarek et al. 2013)

 - Herbs like chasteberry, raspberry leaf, kudzu, red clover, and milk thistle, as well as traditional adaptogens such as ashwagandha, astragalus and maca to help balance hormones.